KevinDai99/ParkinsonsProgressionModel/README.md

-# Feature Selection
+## Feature Selection
-3. Feature Selection: Identify the relevant features that are most informative for predicting PD progression.
+Feature Selection: Identify the relevant features that are most informative for predicting PD progression.

+## Model Selection
+Chooseing an appropriate machine learning algorithm that is suitable for predicting the PD progression based on the selected features.
+Algorithms employed for this task include decision trees, random forests, and neural networks

+## Model Training and Evaluation
+Splitting the data into training and testing sets, and train the selected model on the training set.
+Evaluation of the model performance on the testing set using metrics such as mean squared error, R-squared, and accuracy.

+## Model Optimization
+Fine-tuning the model parameters and hyperparameters to improve performance on the testing set.
+This was done using techniques such as cross-validation, grid search, and random search.

 Building of Database (SQL) + Extraction into Python via sqlalchemy (Peter)